All Episodes

 No, you can't.

-So uh when the government got involved in marriage, men said, okay, well, we just won't get married.
+So when the government got involved in marriage, men said, okay, well, we just won't get married.

-And then women complained about that too, so then these laws were passed that uh give you sort of common law marriage, equivalent to marriage.
+So then these laws were passed that give you sort of common law marriage equivalent to marriage.

-So depending on your jurisdiction, I don't have heard a variety of two years, five years, whatever it is, but after a certain amount of time, you're just considered married.
+So depending on your jurisdiction, I don't have heard a variety of two years, five years, whatever it is.

-So it's uh it's a big challenge.
+So it's a big challenge.

 It's a big challenge.

-And of course the government says when there's any kind of kids involved and there's a split up, right?
+And of course, the government says when there's any kind of kids involved and there's a split up, right?

-Then the government says, okay, well, either we can force the man to pay for his children or the woman's going to go on welfare, and then we, as the state has to pay, have to pay.
+Then the government says, okay, well, either we can force the man to pay for his children or the woman's going to go on welfare and then we as the state has to pay, have to pay.

-So of course they would much rather the man pay than themselves pay, right?
+So, of course, they would much rather the man pay than themselves pay, right?

-Uh somebody says, you asked atheists for their reasons not to lie.
+Somebody says, you asked atheists for their reasons not to lie.

 An extension of that is fidelity, since fidelity for atheists is a breach of a marriage contract, which is basically lying.